Wen's burning eyes made Gwen wilt.

 With the amulet gone, all of that had changed.

-The hunger that had awakened after her first encounter with Edgar at the Royal National had not known satisfaction the very moment Caliban stuffed a creature into its gullet.
+The hunger that had awakened after her first encounter with Edgar at the Royal National had never known satisfaction.

 Gwen searched for an honest answer for the Magister.